Donate books to help fund our work. Learn more→

 [ 9 ] Das ist eine interessante Tatsache, die uns auf das hinführt, was wir zu betrachten haben.
 Wo das Blut ungemischt bleibt, wie es in den alten Stammesgemeinschaften oder bei den Bauern Anzengrubers der Fall war, bleibt eine derartige starke Erscheinung, wie sie bei dem Dichter Anzengruber in der letzten Verkörperung noch da war.
 Er hatte die Gestaltungskraft ererbt und wußte das ganz genau zu schätzen: es rann durch das Blut der Generationen die Gestaltungskraft.
 So ist es wirklich, wo verwandtes Blut nur mit verwandtem Blut sich mischt.
 Und auf die bildnerische Kraft der Seele wirkt die Mischung des fremden Blutes zu fremdem Blut auslöschend.
 Hätte Anzengruber irgend jemanden geheiratet, der einer ganz andern Klasse angehörte, so würden seine Kinder nicht mehr diese Gestaltungskraft gehabt haben.

-[ 9 ] That is an interesting fact that leads us to what we have to consider.
-Where the blood remains unmixed, as was the case in the old tribal communities or among the farmers of Anzengruber, there remains a strong phenomenon, as it was still there in the last incarnation of the poet Anzengruber.
-He had inherited the power of creation and knew exactly how to appreciate it: it ran through the blood of the generations, the power of creation.
-And so it is when kindred blood is only mixed with kindred blood.
-The mixing of alien blood with alien blood has a blotting out effect on the creative power of the soul.
-If Anzengruber had married anyone who belonged to a completely different class, his children would no longer have had this creative power.
+[ 9 ] This is an interesting fact that leads us to what we are about to examine.
+Where the blood remains unmixed, as was the case in the old tribal communities or among Anzengruber’s peasants, a phenomenon as powerful as that which was still present in the poet Anzengruber in his final incarnation persists.
+He had inherited the creative power and knew exactly how to value it: the creative power flowed through the blood of generations.
+This is indeed the case where kindred blood mixes only with kindred blood.
+And the mixing of foreign blood with foreign blood has an extinguishing effect on the soul’s creative power.
+Had Anzengruber married anyone belonging to a completely different class, his children would no longer have possessed this creative power.

 [ 10 ] Fast bei allen Völkern, die heute noch existieren, können wir im Anfange diese Erscheinung beobachten: überall ist mit dem Heiraten in kleinen Blutsverwandtschaften ein ganz außerordentliches Gedächtnis verknüpft.
 Es ist verknüpft mit jenem dumpfen, dämmerhaften Hellsehen.
 Sie erinnern sich an das, was Sie seit der Geburt erlebt haben und betrachten das zusammengehörig mit der Persönlichkeit.
 Bevor die nahe Ehe ersetzt wurde durch die ferne Ehe, erinnerte man sich buchstäblich an das, was der Großvater und die Vorfahren bis weit hinaus erlebt hatten; man sagte «ich» und hatte die Erlebnisse von dem, was da der Großvater, Urgroßvater und so weiter zurück erlebt haben.
 Je weiter wir zurückgehen, desto mehr finden wir das durch die Generationen hinaufreichende Gedächtnis.

-[ 10 ] Almost all peoples who still exist today show this phenomenon at the beginning: an extraordinary memory is associated with marriage in small blood relationships.
-It is associated with that dull, dim clairvoyance.
-You remember what you have experienced since birth and consider it to be part of your personality.
-Before close marriage was replaced by distant marriage, people literally remembered what their grandfather and ancestors had experienced well beyond; they said “I” and had the experiences of what their grandfather, great-grandfather and so on had experienced.
-The further back we go, the more we find the memory reaching up through the generations.
+[ 10 ] In almost all peoples still in existence today, we can observe this phenomenon in its early stages: everywhere, marriage within small blood-related groups is associated with an extraordinary memory.
+It is linked to that dim, twilight-like clairvoyance.
+They remember what they have experienced since birth and regard it as integral to their personality.
+Before close-kin marriage was replaced by marriage to distant relatives, people literally remembered what their grandfather and ancestors had experienced far into the past; they said “I” and possessed the experiences of what their grandfather, great-grandfather, and so on had experienced in the past.
+The further back we go, the more we find this memory reaching up through the generations.

 [ 11 ] Und das Interessante ist, daß sich die Völker gar nicht als einzelne Iche gefühlt haben; sie sagten zum Großvater «ich», indem sie wieder sich denselben Namen beilegten, ein Name, der alle umfaßte.
 Mit demselben Recht, wie Sie sich heute einen Namen geben und den.beziehen auf die einzelne Persönlichkeit, gaben sich diese Völker einen Namen, der weit hinaufreichte in die Jahrhunderte hinein, weil die Geburt das Gedächtnis nicht abriß.
 Der einzelne Mensch hatte keinen Namen, denn die Geburt war kein besonderes Ereignis.
 Solange der Faden des Gedächtnisses reichte, hatte man für alle nur einen Namen.
 Sie haben ein Dokument für diese Namengebung in der Bibel; alles Streiten über die Bedeutung der Patriarchennamen ist nur ein Gelehrtenstreit.
 Adam war deshalb Adam, und so alt, weil das Gedächtnis sich Jahrhunderte hinauf erhalten hat, weil der, der von einer Persönlichkeit abstammte, sich mit ihr als ein Ich fühlte, Das alles hieß «Adam», wo das durch die Jahrhunderte hindurchfließende Blut ein solches Gedächtnis erzeugt.
 Solange das Gedächtnis sich bewahrte in der Generationenreihe und man sich der Ereignisse seiner Vorfahren erinnerte als seiner eigenen, so lange sagte man: Adam ist noch da. — Man empfand sich gar nicht als einzelne physische Persönlichkeit, sondern man empfand sich als das, was geistig vorhanden war und die Personen zusammenhielt.